TJXStyles/mark-media-plugin/README.txt

 Plugin for the most commonly used functions used in all Mark Media/New Realms projects.

 == Description ==
-This plugin should be install for all projects to make developing themes more efficiently.
+This plugin should be installed for all projects to make developing themes more efficiently.

+Features:
+* Adds the page or post slug as a body class prefixed by its type: 'page' or 'post'

 == Installation ==

-Installtion instructions

-e.g.
+Standard plugin installation steps:

-1. Upload `mark-media-plugin.php` to the `/wp-content/plugins/` directory
+1. Unzip `mark-media-plugin.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('mark-media-plugin'); ?>` in your templates
+1. Place `<?php do_action('mark-media-plugin'); ?>` in your templates (Optional)

-== Frequently Asked Questions ==

 == Screenshots ==